-Table 1 Modeled prediction of noise performance for three readout schemes.
+Table 1 Modelled prediction of noise performance for three readoutschemes.

-Notice that the oversample method noise reduction 'peaks' at around 750K pixels / sec.
-This is achieved by programming the number of samples and the aperture time that is used (In this case 4 samples with 1/8th the pixel period).
+Notice that the over sample method noise reduction 'peaks' at around 750K pixels / sec.
+This is achieved by programming the number of samples and the aperture time that is used (In this case, 4 samples with 1/8th the pixel period).

 The actual filter shape can be adjusted and optimised to best accommodate the desired pixel rate.

 It is only recently that the technology has become available to realise this technique.
 Even so, the fast, high-resolution analog to digital converters that are required by this technique will need to be built from lower resolution sub components now available commercially.
+In addition to the analytic study, a simulation model has been built to further test the concept.
+Details and results of this simulation are contained within appendix A.